Proof of Schur's conjecture in $\mathbb R^d$: Abstract

 \section{Abstract}

-In this paper we prove Schur's conjecture in $\R^d$, which states that any diameter graph $G$ in $\R^d$ on $n$ vertices may have at most $n$ cliques of size $d$.
-We obtain an analogous statement for diameter graphs on a sphere $S^d_r$ of radius $r>1/\sqrt 2$.
+In this paper we prove Schur's conjecture in $\R^d$, which states that any diameter graph $G$ in the Euclidean space $\R^d$ on $n$ vertices may have at most $n$ cliques of size $d$.
+We obtain an analogous statement for diameter graphs with unit edge length on a sphere $S^d_r$ of radius $r>1/\sqrt 2$.
 The proof rests on the following statement, conjectured by F. Mori\'c and J. Pach: given two unit regular simplices $\Delta_1,\Delta_2$ on $d$ vertices in $\R^d$, either they share $d-2$ vertices, or there are vertices $v_1\in \Delta_1,v_2\in \Delta_2$ such that $\|v_1-v_2\|>1$.
 The same holds for unit simplices on a $d$-dimensional sphere of radius greater than $1/\sqrt 2$.

 \textbf{MSC:} 52C10. +0.2cm \textbf{Keywords:} Schur's conjecture, diameter graph, unit simplices in $\R^d$.\\